 Maintain Your Lawn with Ease Using the Best Lawn Dethatcher

-Choosing the best lawn dethatcher depends on your lawn.
+Choosing the best lawn scarifier or dethatcher for you depends on your lawn.
 Large lawns need large tools, but small lawns can be managed with cheaper hand tools provided you’re willing to put in the effort.
-But as I think we’ve proved in the article above, all lawns do need some intensive care once in a while to improve their health.
+But as I think we’ve shown in the article above, all lawns do need some intensive care once in a while to improve their health.